apache/incubator-graphar/docs/user-guide/spark-tool.rst

 Information Classes
 `````````````````````
-The information classes are included in Spark tools for constructing and accessing the meta information about the graphs, vertices and edges in GraphAr.
+The information classes are included in Spark library for constructing and accessing the meta information about the graphs, vertices and edges in GraphAr.
 They are also used as the essential parameters for constructing readers/writers.
 In common cases, the information can be built from reading and parsing existing meta files (Yaml files).
 Also, we support to construct them in memory from nothing.

 To build information from Yaml files, please refer to the following code.